poppy-project/pypot/doc/remote_access.rst

 REST API
 ========

 We add the possibility to remotely access and control your robot through TCP network.
-This can be useful both to work with client/server architecture (e.g. to separate the low-level control running on an embedded computer and higher-level computation on a more powerful computer) and to allow you to plug your existing code written in another language to the PyPot's API.
+This can be useful both to work with client/server architecture (e.g. to separate the low-level control running on an embedded computer and higher-level computation on a more powerful computer) and to allow you to plug your existing code written in another language to the pypot's API.

 We defined a protocol which permits the access of all the robot variables and method (including motors and primitives) via a JSON request.
 The protocol is entirely described in the section :ref:`remote_protocol` below.
 Two transport methods have been developed so far: